 Cons of Debt Settlement

-The disadvantages of using debt settlement include the fact that you may have to pay a fee upfront in order to get the process started, besides which you may owe a monthly fee and a percentage of the amount the company saved you.
-Debt settlement also has the potential to cause damage to your credit score, so you may not want to use it if you still have good credit.
-The Internal Revenue Service considers any debt that is forgiven as earned income, meaning you could end up paying taxes on a debt you are finally free from.
+The disadvantages of using debt settlement include the fact that you may have to pay a fee upfront.
+This just in order to get the process started.
+Then you may owe a monthly fee and a percentage of the amount the company saved you.
+Debt settlement also has the potential to cause damage to your credit score.
+That’s why you may not want to use it if you still have good credit.
+The Internal Revenue Service considers any debt that is forgiven as earned income.
+What does it mean?
+It means that you could end up paying taxes on a debt you are finally free from.

 2. Debt Consolidation